 Finding WiFi in a foreign country can be a hassle.
 You may be unsure of which WiFi network to choose or give up and switch to LTE, incurring expensive fees.
-Though WiFi isn’t a necessity when traveling, it does make life a lot easier.
+Though WiFi when traveling isn’t a necessity, it does make life a lot easier.
 That’s why we put together a comprehensive guide on how to find WiFi anywhere you go.
 From using WiFi hotspot apps to taking advantage of free loyalty programs, there are many ways you can stay connected.

 1. Find a Chain Establishment